 Introduction to First Hop Redundancy Protocol (FHRP)

-To communicate with devices outside your network, such as accessing websites, sending emails, or using online services, you need a default gateway.
+To communicate with devices outside your network, such as accessing websites or using online services, you need a default gateway.

 Network diagram illustrating the need for a default gateway, introducing the concept of First Hop Redundancy Protocol (FHRP) to ensure gateway availability.